BetterCollective/BCVVV/README.md

 ### Windows

 Preferably run `bcvvv.py` and Vagrant with the [Git Bash](https://gitforwindows.org/) terminal, and make sure to install it with MinTTY and not Windows' default console.
-Allow any belong app (cli.exe, VirtualBox, etc.) that wants access to your local harddrive.
+Allow any belonging app (cli.exe, VirtualBox, etc.) that wants access to your local harddrive.
+The reason is that Windwos does not support unix sockets, but with Git Bash you will be able to use e.g., the `ssh-agent` command to forward your key, or `pip` to install necessary Python modules.

 ### .gitignore specific to BC for each new site